-2.8.2 Channel EQ.....
+2.8.2 Channel EQ

-The SD7's channel EQ has four bands, each of which can be made dynamic.
+The SD9's channel EQ has four bands.
 The four EQ bands are colour coded: Blue for HF, green for HMF, yellow for LMF and red for LF.
 The in-channel display is located below Insert A and consists of a graphic representation of the current EQ and an on/off button.
 The button is grey to indicate that the EQ is off, and red to indicate that it is on.
 The green line in the graph represents the frequency response of the EQ, and the red line represents the response of the filters.
 The central frequency of each band is displayed by small lines in the band colours, along the bottom of the graph.